 The second is the pressure!
 Kitchen worktops can make or break an overall design scheme – so never underestimate the impact your selection will have.
 Because they sit on a horizontal plane (just like your floor), they are highly prominent.
 So worktops should really be one of the first things you think about – never an afterthought.

 Lastly, there is the sordid topic of coin.
 We must all bow down to the realities of budget.
 What you really, really want might not be what you can really, really afford.
 Small wonder, then, that so many people (me included) change their minds, so often.
 But help is at hand.
-We’ve done the hard work, so you don’t have to.
-Behold our expert guide on choosing the right kitchen worktops for your dream home.
+I’ve done the hard work, so you don’t have to.
+Behold my expert guide on choosing the right kitchen worktops for your dream home.

 When it comes to kitchen worktops, your heart and your head might want two different things.
 And your wallet might concur with neither.
 Sadly, it’s not all about the aesthetics.
 So, start by being realistic about what you can afford.
 The most popular kitchen options out there are granite, quartz, marble, laminate and wood.
 To say that the price points vary is the epitome of understatement.
 So you need to be realistic about how far your pennies will stretch.